 This section provides a basic overview of RAID and X-RAID2.
 RAID is an acronym for Redundant Array of Independent Disks.
 It can store data in a way that writes extra data derived from the original data across the array organized so that the failure of one (sometimes more) disks in the array will not result in loss of data.
 A RAID level determines how data is kept redundant.
-The most popular ones being levels 0, 1, 5, and 6.
-RAID 0 does not provide redundancy.
+The most popular ones being levels 0, 1, and 5.
+RAID 0 do not provide redundancy.
 Also, RAID arrays can be faster to write to and read from than a single disk.
 These various approaches entail different trade offs of protection against data loss, capacity, and speed.